-- Dirty areas will exist, which could contribute to contamination including: - o Transformers, which could leak oil; - The workshop, which may store oils or lubricants that could contaminate wash down water; and - The sewage conservancy tank, which could leak or overflow. - Erosion, where stormwater drains concentrated discharge to the natural environment or around stockpiles; - Potential road crossings, which could exacerbate erosion without proper design, were identified these crossed relatively small drainage lines, but will need to be confirmed during a detail design, based on a detailed land survey of the project area; and
+- Dirty areas will exist, which could contribute to contamination including: - o Transformers, which could leak oil; - The workshop, which may store oils or lubricants that could contaminate wash down water; and - The sewage conservancy tank, which could leak or overflow. - Erosion, where stormwater drains concentrated discharge to the natural environment or around stockpiles; - Potential infrastructure, such as PV panels, and potential road crossings within the PV areas, which could exacerbate erosion without proper design, were identified these crossed relatively small drainage lines of which very few existed.
+The drainage lines from the national topographical map and those generated by the aquatic ecologist show an encroachment however this is of negligible impact to flows and infrastructure.
+This will need to be confirmed during a detail design, based on a detailed land survey of the project area; and